-Landscape plans to be submitted to Council are to be prepared by a suitably qualified Landscape Designer or Landscape Architect.
-Skills required; landscape design, botanical knowledge for plant selection, plant identification skills, horticultural experience with the ability to select plants that will function effectively in the landscape, landscape and construction documentation.
-Have the drafting technical skills with a knowledge base of the expected Council standards required to have plans endorsed.
+Landscape plans are to be prepared by a suitably qualified Landscape Designer or Landscape Architect.
+Skills required: landscape design, botanical knowledge for plant selection, plant identification skills, horticultural experience with the ability to coloct experience with the ability to select plants that will function effectively in the landscape, landscape and construction documentation.
+Designers should have technical drafting skills and knowledge of Council standards required to have plans endorsed.